 Tips for working with a specialty pharmacy

 Ask about the counseling and support services offered.
 Many specialty pharmacies offer around-the-clock telephone support lines where you can speak with members of the specialty pharmacy care team.
 Ask any questions you have about your condition or medications.
-Many specialty pharmacies also have reimbursement specialists that will work with you, your insurance provider, and government programs, such as Medicare, to cover some of the costs of your medications.
-If you are having difficulty coping with your cancer, some specialty pharmacies may refer you to other counseling and support services.
+Many specialty pharmacies also have reimbursement specialists who will work with you, your insurance provider, and government programs, such as Medicare, to cover some of the costs of your medications.

-Let the specialty pharmacy know of all other medications and supplements you're taking.
+Let the specialty pharmacy know of all other medications and supplements you are taking.
 It may be a good idea to have all of your medications, including ones for other conditions, filled at the same pharmacy.
-Also, notify the pharmacy of any allergies you have to medications, and tell them what foods, beverages, and dietary or nutritional supplements you are taking, because these may also interfere with your cancer medications.
+Also, notify the pharmacy of any allergies you have to medications, and tell them what dietary or nutritional supplements you are taking because these may also interfere with your cancer medications.

-Order refills before needed.
-It is important that you have an adequate amount of your medication at home so that you can take your medication on schedule without running out before your next shipment.
+Order refills before you need them.
+It is important to have enough of your medication at home so that you can take your medication on schedule without running out before your next shipment.
 If you plan to be away from home, the specialty pharmacy often can ship your medications to your temporary location.
 Ask the specialty pharmacy if there is a location at your destination.
-For medications that require special care, such as refrigeration, it is important that you are there to receive the shipments so that you can promptly refrigerate the medications or perform any other special handling requirements.
+For medications that require special care, such as refrigeration, it is important that you are there to receive the shipments so you can promptly refrigerate the medications or perform any other special handling or storage requirements.

 If you are injecting or infusing your medications at home, ask for a training visit.
 A nurse or counselor can demonstrate the proper way for you to administer your medicine, including how to handle supplies such as needles, syringes, adhesive bandages, and alcohol swabs.